dhbaird/easywsclient/README.md

 // later):
 void send(std::string message);

-// Close the WebSocket (N.B. - this is an abrupt/rude message at the moment, as
+// Close the WebSocket (send a CLOSE message over WebSocket, then close() the
-// it simply closes the socket without sending an official CLOSE message.) void close();
+// actual socket when the send buffer becomes empty): void close();
 ```